Kruger National Park 20 October – 4 November 2010

 The established indigenous gardens in the rest camps play host to a multitude of smaller creatures.
 There are beautiful butterflies, huge rhino beetles, roosting bats, sun-basking reptiles and well camouflaged insects.
 All the camps have ponds or bird baths, which are worth spending time at during the heat of the day.
 On one occasion we were shown 117 different bird species by the camp gardener – before breakfast!
 There is also a large variety of mammals that can be seen with in the camps: tree squirrel, banded and dwarf mongooses, bushbuck, baboons and vervet monkey, the last quick and cunning when food is in question.

-Linked to to game and birdwatching, we will be looking at the Kruger’s six eco-systems: baobab sandveld, mopane scrub, lebombo knobthorn-marula bushveld, mixed acacia thicket, combretum-silver clusterleaf woodland on granite and riverine forest.
+Linked to game and birdwatching, we will be looking at the Kruger’s six eco-systems: baobab sandveld, mopane scrub, lebombo knobthorn-marula bushveld, mixed acacia thicket, combretum-silver clusterleaf woodland on granite and riverine forest.
 Altogether the park has a recorded 1,982 species of plants.
 The trees and shrubs within the camps where we stay are labelled as are some of the more impressive trees in the park, making for easy identification.

 In the park we are able to drive our own vehicles and some of the smaller roads take us off the beaten track.
 This gives us the chance to stop at any point to study wildlife at close quarters and makes for excellent photographic opportunities.